-Refer to the safety tips below to protect yourself the next time you’re caught in major weather in South Carolina, and reach out to a South Carolina car accident lawyer if you still find yourself hurt in a crash.
+Refer to the safety tips below to protect yourself the next time you’re caught in major weather in South Carolina, and reach out to a Charleston car accident lawyer if you still find yourself hurt in a crash.

 The most important tip to always follow in bad weather is to go easy on the gas.
 Heavy downpours severely limit visibility, making it more difficult to see obstacles, hazards, and other vehicles ahead.
 Not only that but traction on wet roads is severely reduced.
 Experiments conducted by AAA found that your braking distance increases by 43% when using relatively worn tires on a wet road — or 87 feet, at highway speeds.